invaders-xx/ai-workflows/_ai_workflows_tutorials/1_cursor_ai/1_interface_et_fonctionnalités/tutoriel/tutoriel_en.md

 Cursor is often perceived as a tool reserved for developers, but we'll prove that's wrong: if a tool can handle thousands of interconnected code files, maintain context across different programming languages, and orchestrate coherent modifications on a large scale... wouldn't it be perfect for other types of complex projects?

-At AI Swiss, we're convinced that Cursor is currently (as of 2024-11-12) the most powerful editor for working with AI, and we'll show you why.
+At DV-Conseil, we're convinced that Cursor is currently (as of 2024-11-12) the most powerful editor for working with AI, and we'll show you why.

 **Note**: